-When the Great Plains Tribal Leaders’ Health Board took over management responsibilities of the Rapid City Service Unit on behalf of the Oglala Sioux and Cheyenne River Sioux Tribe in July, it was both an expression of sovereignty, and the deployment of a proven strategy.
+When the Great Plains Tribal Leaders’ Health Board took over management responsibilities of the Rapid City Service Unit on behalf of the Oglala Sioux and Cheyenne River Sioux Tribe, and Rosebud Sioux Tribe, it was both an expression of sovereignty and the deployment of a proven strategy.

 How Did We Get Here?

 In 2010, tribal-citizens in Rapid City approached their representatives in tribal-government to take action on their behalf to improve the quality of care that offered at the Sioux San Hospital by the Indian Health Service.
 This request came after the release of the Dorgan Report in 2010 that detailed the shortcomings of healthcare in Indian Country.
 That same year, the emergency room services at Sioux San were suspended after multiple standards of care violations were found by the Centers for Medicare and Medicaid Services.
 The events leading up to these sanctions were detailed by the New York Times.

 In 2014, the Oglala Sioux Tribe, Cheyenne River Sioux Tribe, Rosebud Sioux Tribe begin negotiations to take control of the Rapid City Unit.
 The three tribes believed that they had the capacity and know-how to provide healthcare for their citizens.